-Upon promotion, an employee shall be placed at athe step in the new salary range that provides a minimum salary increase of 5% of their base compensation unless such increase exceeds the maximum of the salary range for the new position.
+Upon promotion, an employee shall be placed at a step in the new salary range that provides a minimum salary increase of 5% of their base compensation unless such increase exceeds the maximum of the salary range for the new position.
 In that case, the employee will be placed at the top step of the new salary range.
 Promotions shall become effective at the beginning of a pay period.

-ARTICLE 123.
+ARTICLE 12.
 OUT OF CLASS PAY

-- I. When it is required to meet operational needs that an employee perform a majority of the essential duties of a position in a higher classification, payment for such out- ofclassification work shall be five percent (5%) above the base rate of the employee. - II.
-Eligibility to receive out of class compensation for working in a higher classification shall be subject to the following conditions:

-- A. The assignment to work out of class must be made by the Fire Chief or his/her designee. - B. Employees receiving out of class compensation must be qualified to perform in the higher classification shall meet the minimum qualifications of the classification up to December 31, 2022.
-Effective January 1, 2023, employees receiving out of class compensation must be qualified to perform in the higher classification and must have a completed Department task book for the higher classification signed by the Fire Chief or the Fire Chief's designee.- - C. Employees who are selected to work in an out of class position have been thoroughly tested and certified by the City and are qualified to serve in that position.
+- I. When it is required to meet operational needs that an employee perform a majority of the essential duties of a position in a higher classification, payment for such out- of-classification work shall be five percent (5%) above the base rate of the employee. - II.
+Eligibility to receive out of class compensation for working in a higher classification shall be subject to the following conditions: - A. The assignment to work out of class must be made by the Fire Chief or his/her designee. - B. Employees receiving out of class compensation must be qualified to perform in the higher classification shall meet the minimum qualifications of the classification up to December 31, 2022.
+Effective January 1, 2023, employees receiving out of class compensation must be qualified to perform in the higher classification and must have a completed Department task book for the higher classification signed by the Fire Chief or the Fire Chief's designee. - C. Employees who are selected to work in an out of class position have been thoroughly tested and certified by the City and are qualified to serve in that position.
 Said employees will be eligible to receive out of class compensation upon being assigned to perform in such position.
 All hours assigned and worked in the higher classification shall be paid as in Section I above.
-Due to the fact that employees whowerk in an out of class position have been thoroughly tested and certified by the city that they are qualified to serve in that position.
-Said employees will be eligible to receive out of class compensation upon being assigned to perform in such position.
-All hours assigned to perform in such position.
-All hours assigned and worked in the higher classification shall be paid as in Section I above. - III.
-For the purposes of this Article, out of class compensation for employees working out of class in the capacity of "Company Officer" will be equivalent to working out of class in the capacity of Captain in accordance with Section I. above.

-ARTICLE 134.
+ARTICLE 13.
 CERTIFIED PAY